-Dorchester County: Contact Monique Ward at 410-228-4747 / wardm@dcpsmd.org
+Dorchester County: Contact Monique Giddens at 410-228-4747 / giddensm@dcpsmd.org

 3-5 Students in grades 3 - 5 participate in the financial literacy program through read-a-loud books on financial literacy by the teacher and financial literacy activities in the Financial Fitness for Life series for grades 3-5.
 Students also use class sets of Managing Your Money (Be A Wise Consumer; Planning Your Budget; and Spend or Save).
 Each book has a detailed lesson plan that includes the standards and activities.
-Each elementary school has the option of participating in the Stock Market Game and/or Junior Achievement.
+This school year (2021-2022) we have implemented Junior Achievement program "Our Community" for grade 2 districtwide.